hess8/skylinesC/README.md

+# SkyLines
 *SkyLinesCondor* is a recent branch for the Condor soaring simulator. <http://skylinescondor.com>.

-# SkyLines
+For SkylinesCondor information, contact [Bret Hess]: mailto:skylinescondor@gmail.com

 *SkyLines* is a web platform where pilots can share their flights with others after, or even during flight via live tracking.  *SkyLines* is a sort of social